Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 That just left the Humans.

 Unknown variables.
 Unforeseeable consequences.
 Rogue probabilities.
 No certainty, no *safety.* ...But an unknown could go either way.
 Today, a hated enemy.
-Tomorrow…
+Tomorrow...

 **0001** reached a conclusion.
 It stripped the pride out of the Hierarchy and started over.
 Promoted, expelled, deleted, edited.
 A new direction beckoned.
-Not a certain one… but a leap into the unknown was better than certain annihilation.
+Not a certain one... but a leap into the unknown was better than certain annihilation.

-It surveyed its work, checked its calculations, reviewed its decisions… and let go.
+It surveyed its work, checked its calculations, reviewed its decisions... and let go.

 Igraen civilization resumed its normal functioning, on an irrevocably altered course.
 Among the Hierarchy, the Agents took stock, accepted judgement, and sent a crucial message.